piercebhunt/adapt-website/README.md

 Simple Static Website for Adapt Sources

-Adapt Sources is the LLC behind ButterLedger
+Adapt Sources will be the LLC behind ButterLedger